jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 ---
-title: childe harold's pilgrimage
-draft: true
+title: Childe Harold
+description:
+author:
+  - jillian
+aliases:
 tags:
+  - childe
   - reference
+draft:
 ---
-[childe harold's pilgrimage](https://en.wikipedia.org/wiki/Childe_Harold%27s_Pilgrimage?useskin=vector) is a narrative poem by lord byron that i think relates to [[childe|childe]]. i'm still making my way through it, so i don't have any grand analysis or anything — but i wanted to keep track of some interesting excerpts here.
+[Childe Harold's Pilgrimage](https://en.wikipedia.org/wiki/Childe_Harold%27s_Pilgrimage?useskin=vector) is a narrative poem by Lord Byron that I think relates to Childe.
+I'm still making my way through it, so I don't have any grand analysis or anything — but I wanted to keep track of some interesting excerpts here.

 ---